 Step 2: Wash and Spin

-I recommend washing the bearing out before using it so that you can get dust and grease out of it.
+I recommend washing the bearing out with rubbing alcohol before using it so that you can get dust and grease out of it.
 You may oil it now, but I prefer just to leave it with no oil because it is just too messy.
 I was blown away by the performance of it compared to the same bearing with the shields on.